rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 *What does fear mean?*

 Have you ever had to change some incomprehensible code?
 How about code missing (good) tests?
 The feeling you were experiencing was probably fear.
-You feared that you might break the code.
-TDD should result in a codebase where you never have to endure this situation again because you can rely on a solid set of tests.
+You were afraid that you might break the code. **TDD should result in a codebase where you never have to feel this type of fear again** because you can rely on a solid set of tests.
 These give you certainty at the press of a button, *courage on demand*.

-Another way TDD helps manage fear is when you're unsure how to continue.
+**Another way TDD helps manage fear is when you're unsure how to continue**.
 Sometimes you don't know how to solve a problem, and fear will rear its ugly head.
 Fear makes solving problems harder.
 TDD allows you to [shift gears][tdd_shifting_gears] and solve the problem one tiny step at a time.
 Taking these [baby steps][baby_steps] will enable you to circumvent fear and start making progress.

 ## TDD's Effects on Communication

-Communication is another compelling benefit of TDD.
+Communication is the fourth compelling benefit of TDD.
 A result of TDD is a solid set of tests.
 When done correctly, **well-written tests communicate the system's behavior to its readers**.

 Tests effectively document the code's intent and are my go-to place for comprehending unfamiliar code.
 Imagine what it would be like if your entire codebase had tests explaining what code does under specific conditions.
 Wouldn't that be great?